guettli/web-development/README.md

 `$(...)` is the shortcut for `document.querySelector(...)`.

+You want to debug something which is only visible if you hover it?
+Catching this might not be possible with the normal element selection.
+But you can use (in Element Tab) "Break on" "subtree modifications"

 # Fast feedback cycle

 To get CSS right, I often change the CSS via Chrome devtools and not via IDE.
 After I found the matching CSS I copy it to my IDE.
 This